Kichura/tuinity-archive/README.md

 # Where to get
 You can get the JAR by heading to the [releases page](https://github.com/Kichura/tuinity-archive/releases) where the changelogs are also stored at.

+# Configuration Wiki
+The documentation for `tuinity.yml` can be found [here](https://github.com/Tuinity/Tuinity/wiki/Config).